Minimal Self-Contained Quantum Refrigeration Machine Based on Four Quantum Dots

-\paragraph{Conclusions:--} We conclude by commenting on the possibility of experimentally attaining the physical regimes described in the manuscript.
-Quadridots in standard GaAs/AlGaAs heterostructures have been implemented aiming at Cellular-Automata computation~\cite{QCA} and very recently for controlled single-electron manipulation~\cite{quadriGRENOBLE}.
+\paragraph{Conclusions:--} We conclude with experimental considerations.
+Quadridots in GaAs/AlGaAs heterostructures have been implemented for Cellular-Automata computation~\cite{QCA} and for single-electron manipulation~\cite{quadriGRENOBLE}.
 Strongly capacitively-coupled QDs with interdot capacitance energy ($U_{\perp}$ and $U_{\parallel}$) up to 1/3 of the intra-dot charging energy (taken to be infinite in our model) can be fabricated with current lithographic techniques \cite{gossard-strong-capac}.
-The diagonal inter-dot term $U_{d}$ is expected to be at most $U_{\parallel}/\sqrt{2}\simeq U_{\perp}/\sqrt{2}$ from geometrical considerations, but practically it is expected to be much smaller~\cite{quadriGRENOBLE} and in principle can be reduced arbitrarily with appropriate dielectrics or by sputtering in the center of the quadridot.
-Experimentally, the local charging energy can be as big as 1 meV, and usually represents about 20\% of the confinement energy~\cite{klitzing-strong-capac}, which is the typical tunable values of the single-particles levels $\epsilon_{i}$.
-While these ratios can already partially justify the spectral scales necessary for the refrigerator to work, charging effects (relative to single-particles levels) are expected to be further enhanced by the presence of a significant magnetic field, due to the emergence of the incompressible antidot regime in the dots~\cite{HoutenBenakkerStaring}, possibly allowing the necessary working conditions to be achieved more easily.
-We also note that in this high-field regime, the spin/orbital-Kondo effect (which is expected active in these kind of devices~\cite{spinorbitalkondo,kondo4dots}) is suppressed~\cite{kondomagfield}, as the transport becomes spin-polarized, so our effective description is expected to be valid.
-We finally note that the maximum thermal energies involved should not exceed the large charging energies, so the bath temperatures should all be $\lesssim$ 10K.
+The diagonal inter-dot term $U_{d}$ is expected to be at most $U_{\parallel}/\sqrt{2}\simeq U_{\perp}/\sqrt{2}$ from geometrical considerations, but practically it is expected to be much smaller~\cite{quadriGRENOBLE}.
+The local charging energy can be as big as 1 meV, and usually represents about 20\% of the confinement energy~\cite{klitzing-strong-capac}, which is the typical tunable values of the single-particles levels~$\epsilon_{i}$.
+Charging effects are expected to be further enhanced by the presence of a significant magnetic field, due to the emergence of the incompressible antidot regime in the dots~\cite{HoutenBenakkerStaring}, possibly allowing the working conditions to be achieved even more easily.
+In this high-field regime, the spin/orbital-Kondo effect~\cite{spinorbitalkondo,kondo4dots} is suppressed~\cite{kondomagfield}, as the transport becomes spin-polarized, so our effective description is expected to be valid.
+A final ingredient for the quadridot to act as a SCR is quantum coherence.
+In QDs it is known that the main source of decoherence comes from $1/f$ noise arising from background charge fluctuations~\cite{petersson} (however coherent manipulation of QDs have been reported in several experiments, e.g. see Ref.~\cite{COHE}).
+Accordingly Eq.~(\ref{eq:QME}) acquires an extra contribution whose effect (see Supplemental Material~\cite{SUPP}) is to modify the steady state populations.
+In our setup as long as the new rates are of the same order of the ones due to the coupling to the leads the quadridot will still work as a SCR (note, indeed, that the bounds to the blue region in Fig.~\ref{fig:efficiency} a) do not depend on these rates).
+Possibly the only serious challenge is posed by the need that the induced broadening should not be too large with respect to $t$.
+For the sake of simplicity we adopted small values of this parameter, however it is very much possible that higher values will help the efficiency of the SCR by speeding up the $|d\rangle$, $|\bar{d}\rangle$ rotations.
+We finally observe that the maximum thermal energies involved should not exceed the large charging energies (i.e. $\lesssim$ 10K).